SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 href="set-pa-effectiveness-2025-assessment.R">set-pa-effectiveness-2025-assessment.R</a></td>
 <td>Data preparation</td>
 <td>An archival script documenting how protected area effectiveness was
-determined for the 2025 plant Protection Level assessment.
+determined for the 2025 plant protection level assessment.
 This script transfers effectiveness applied to the protected area spatial data used in NBA 2018 to a new protected area layer representing current best available knowledge on what was protected in 2017.
 Rules are applied to